Arts & Life

 Cinematheque, the city's art-house theatre, has reopened to audiences.

 Platform Centre for Photographic and Digital Arts: Open by appointment only.
 To make an appointment, email firstname.lastname@example.org.

 Prairie Dog Central: Train operations are cancelled for 2020.

 Urban Shaman Contemporary Aboriginal Art Gallery: Reopened with some restrictions.

-Winnipeg Railway Museum: Has reopened.
+Winnipeg Railway Museum: Reopened.

 Assiniboine Park: The conservancy has cancelled all of its summer events.
-The zoo reopened outdoor areas on May 13.
+The zoo reopened outdoor areas on May 1.

 Bell MTS Place: All sporting events and concerts have been cancelled or postponed.